 Today, I have a small (and growing) retirement fund and have almost halved my total debt.

 How I Did It

-1. I had a wake up call, hit rock bottom, and found motivation.
+1. I had a wake up call.

 I had a wake up call back in late 2012, when I did a bit of math and realized that when my student loans came out of forbearance, I would no longer be able to make ends meet.
 I knew that I had to start paying off these two debts.
 Dave Ramsey books and DVDs got me motivated.
 I wanted debt freedom more than I wanted stuff.

 2. I reduced my expenses and financial obligations to free up money

 A. Lowered housing expenses: This was a big one.
 I had to accept the painful fact that I could not afford to live alone with this huge debt over my head.
 It hurt to realize that, in my late 30’s, I could not afford to have my own place.
 I hated, HATED, the loss of privacy, but I had no choice.
 I had to turn to Craigslist.
 I went out and moved into a rented room in someone’s house.
 I’ve had roommates ever since.
 And yes, I hate it; but it’s the price I have to pay.

 B. Lowered other living expenses: I have not had, and still do not have, a car.
 I walk everywhere or take public transit.
 I have no hair salon visits, have only had one vacation, don’t “go shopping”, etc. Yes, I have no life.